9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 2/Terms/Security and Risk Management.md

 	- Security and risk management focuses on defining *security goals and objectives, risk mitigation, compliance, business continuity, and the law*.
 	- For example, security analysts may need to update company policies related to private health information if a change is made to a federal compliance regulation such as the Health Insurance Portability and Accountability Act, also known as HIPAA.

+# Attacks that Occur in Security and Risk Management
 ### **[[Social Engineering Attack]]**

 **Social engineering** is a manipulation technique that exploits human error to gain private information, access, or valuables.
 Some forms of social engineering attacks that you will continue to learn about throughout the program are: